anseki/grunt-task-helper/README.md

 #### <a name ="builtin-handlers-size">size</a>
 This is a handler for `handlerByFileSrc` to select files which match specified size.
 You can specify minimum file size to `options.minSize`, and maximum file size to `options.maxSize`.
-One or more of these must be specified.
+One or both of these must be specified.

 Example: Compress only big files.